1,000 frozen blood samples will help determine accuracy of RI antibody test

 We have the tests now, so why can’t testing begin right away?

-Before the tests can be rolled out to the public, these tests must be validated to ensure they’re accurate.
+Before the tests can be rolled out to the public, the tests must be validated to ensure they’re accurate.

-Right now Caliendo and Dr. Jonathan Kurtis, the Chair of the Department of Pathology and Laboratory Medicine at the Warren Alpert Medical School of Brown University, are co-chairing a task force to design this validation study.
+Right now Caliendo and Dr. Jonathan Kurtis, chair of the Department of Pathology and Laboratory Medicine at Brown University’s Warren Alpert Medical School, are co-chairing a task force to design this validation study.

 The goal is to understand how well the test performs.
 Caliendo said it’s important to ensure there aren’t a large number of false positives, which could result in inflated infection numbers and misleading information.